DanielPollithy/danielpollithy.github.io/_posts/2018-06-25-tutorial-pypcd.md

 ```

 The problem is resolved in the following fork of pypcd for python3:

 [https://github.com/DanielPollithy/pypcd](https://github.com/DanielPollithy/pypcd)

-Follow the next steps to install pypcd which was fixed to work with Python3.X:
+Follow the next steps to install a version of pypcd which was fixed to be compatible with Python3.X:

-1. Install pypcd from github:
+1. Install pypcd from github

-`python3.6 -m pip install --user https://github.com/DanielPollithy/pypcd.git`
+`python3.6 -m pip install --user git+https://github.com/DanielPollithy/pypcd.git`

 2. Change the import statement